 But in order to make a home more sustainable, there are considerable costs to take into account.
 Dutch homeowners show a positive trend of wanting to make this transition, but they are waiting on the government to pass policies to aid with the financial aspects of it.

 However, experts warn that postponing a switch has serious implications on the value of a house.
 So if you’re looking to buy a home in the Netherlands, make sure to take this into consideration.
-The costs of transition obviously depends on the type of home.
+The costs of transition obviously depend on the type of home.
 For example, older homes are generally connected to a central heat network, in addition to bad insulation.
 The costs of a transition to a more sustainable home will be larger as compared to newly built homes which will probably come with good insulation and solar panels.

-Talking about governmental interference in the housing market, there’s probably more of that coming:
+Talking about governmental interference in the housing market, there’s probably more of that coming.